LeToNode/Play2.0-CN-doc/Scalaoauth.md

       // We got the verifier; now get the access token, store it and back to index TWITTER.retrieveAccessToken(tokenPair, verifier) match {
         case Right(t) => {
-          // We received the unauthorized tokens in the OAuth object - store it before we proceed Redirect(routes.Application.index).withSession("token" -> t.token, "secret" -> t.secret)
+          // We received the authorized tokens in the OAuth object - store it before we proceed Redirect(routes.Application.index).withSession("token" -> t.token, "secret" -> t.secret)
         }
         case Left(e) => throw e